Music of Hong Kong: Cantopop

 In 1980s, the surge of Hong Kong pop wave expanded rapidly.
 The music scene was dominated by pop icons Leslie Cheung, Anita Mui, Alan Tam, and Danny Chan.
 The industry used Cantopop songs in TV dramas and movies, with some of the biggest soundtracks coming from films such as A Better Tomorrow.
 There were also many Cantopop songs that were adapted from Japanese music.

 While TV theme songs are still an important part of Hong Kong music, the arrival of the Four Heavenly Kings took Cantopop a stage higher.
 Today, Cantopop is the dominant form of music with strong associations to pop culture.
 Record companies have had a majority stake in the segment, and Hong Kong is considered the central hub of Cantopop in the world.

 Mandarin pop

 After the Communist takeover in mainland China in 1949, the Mandarin pop music and entertainment industry shifted to Hong Kong.
 Mandarin also dominated the language of cinematography until the emergence of Cantonese counterparts in the mid-1970s.
 Many singers from Taiwan came to Hong Kong creating a spectrum of Mandarin pop.
 The period ended in its height with Teresa Teng.
 Her songs were popular even in mainland China.
-Mandarin pop will likely continue to gain in popularity, especially after the 1997 handover which made Mandarin one of the standard languages under Basic Law.
 One of the TV series that emulate the 60s/70s mandopop club scene in Hong Kong is the TVB series Glittering Days.